renecaceres/Analyser/doc/using_git.md

 After that you can force your public repository to the new revision history.
 If the public repository is configured to allow forced pushes then simply do:

-    git push -f origin master
+    git push -f origin develop

 If the remote repository rejects a forced push there is still a trick, but it might take a little longer for big repositories (so beware):

-    git push origin :master
+    git push origin :develop
-    git push origin master
+    git push origin develop

 To understand what's happening here you should know that push allows to push from one branch to the other with the following notation `local_branch:remote_branch`.
-A normal git push origin master is a shortcut for git push origin master:master.
+A normal `git push origin develop` is a shortcut for `git push origin develop:develop`.
 If you leave the local branch blank it will delete the remote branch.
 The second push will then recreate it and transport your complete rewritten revision history to the remote repository.
-[edit] Correcting errors that are already merged upstream

 ## Normal workflow

+As said, all development work is done under the `develop` branch.
+So, you should check you have a `develop` local branch:

+    S git branch

+    * master
+      develop

+If you don't, you can use the upstream development branch to start your own.
+First check the remote branches (if you don't have the `upstream` remote repository, read *Following the official Analyser repository* almost at the beginning of this guide):

+    S git branch -r

+    origin/master
+    upstream/develop
+    upstream/master

+Do this to create your local branch (where you will work):

+    $ git checkout -b develop upstream/develop

+Also make sure you push that local branch to your public repository, so everyone can see it:

+    $ git push origin develop

 ### Before start

 Make sure you have your fork up-to-date and your working tree is clear.
+You already have read about how to get the last changes from the upstream repository.
 Suppose this is your local repo

-        o---o---o                     master
+        o---o---o                    master - origin/master - upstream/develop
                  \
-                  o---o---o---o       develop
+                  o---o              upstream/develop
                        \
+                        o---o        develop - origin/develop
+                         \
                           o---o      topic

+This means you have not done anything since the last time you pushed to your GitHub (public) repository, so your local branches and your branches from `origin` point to the same commits.
+Also it means you don't know if the integrator manager have accepted your changes, because the `upstream` branches are behind your local branches (this also means you have not updated from `upstream` since you started the work that you already published).

 You can use this command to get the commits from the upstream repo that you don't have yet

     $ git fetch upstream

+And when it finish, you have all the last commits of the `usm-data-analysis`'s repo, and the remote branches  `upstream/master` and `upstream/develop` point to them (in this example `upstream/develop` has your commits, so the integration-manager accepted them, and also it has two new commits from someone else):

+        o---o---o                        master - upstream/master  #nothing new
+                 \
+                  \               o---o  upstream/develop
+                   \             /
+                    o---o---o---o        develop
+                             \
+                              o---o      topic

+To see the new changes and the differences with the local branches, read below *Keeping your clone up-to-date*.
+Now you can integrate the others' changes into your local `develop` branch.
+But first, you must be sure you are in the `develop` branch (remember, all the work is done under this branch, or in some *topic/feature* branch than you will merge to this one later):

+    $ git branch

+If you are not, then switch to it:

     $ git checkout develop

+and do a fast-forward merge (this mean your branch is contained by `origin/develop`, so the `develop` pointer advances to the commit on the tip):

     $ git merge upstream/develop

-This should be a fast-forward merge, because if you have not updated, other developers could send their work in the meantime and `upstream/develop` is ahead of your `origin/develop` branch.
+The result is this:

-        o---o---o                                 master
+        o---o---o                                 master - upstream/master
                  \
-                  o---o---o---o---o---o---o       develop
+                  \                   o---o       develop - upstream/develop
+                   \                 /
+                    o---o---o---o---o             origin/develop
                              \
                               o---o               topic

-If you have commits in your `develop` branch that you have not pushed yet, of that the maintainer has no integrated yet, probably you will obtain a merge commit and you will have to resolve any conflict that may appear.
+If you have commits in your `develop` branch that you have not pushed yet, or commits that you published but the maintainer has no integrated yet, probably you will obtain a merge commit and you will have to resolve any conflict that may appear.

         o---o---o                       master
                  \